Back to Ham Radio Back to Shack Back to Home

 Antenna Tuner

 This is very nearly indispensable, for the operator of most of today's multi band HF transceivers.
 The alternative is to have a series of antennas cut to length for different bands.
 Of course, these would then require an antenna switch to select the proper antenna for the band being used.
-The operation of a single band unit, like most of today's VHF/UHF transceivers, should not require a tuner with a proper antenna, as the antenna will be adjusted once, during installation, and then left alone.
+I sometimes see tuners made for two meter or six meter radios, but consider these to be pretty pointless.
+The operation of a single band unit, like most of today's VHF/UHF transceivers, should not require a tuner, with a proper antenna, as the antenna will be adjusted once during installation, and then left alone.
 While there are certainly performance advantages to having a properly tuned antenna, or connecting through a tuner, the main reason for tuning is to prevent the reflected waves, generated by high SWR, from frying the finals of the transmitter.
 Many transceivers have fuses or circuits which protect against this, but none are fail safe.

-The tuner built into my Kenwood will not tune for 160 meters, and requires a 50 ohm impedance from the antenna/cable combination, making it unable to tune random length wire antennas, or unbalanced antennas.
+The tuner built into my Kenwood will not tune for 160 meters, and requires a 50 ohm impedance from the antenna/cable combination, making it unable to directly tune random length wire antennas, or balanced antennas.
 It also had a bit of a hard time tuning my Cliff Dweller antenna on certain (30, 17, and 12 meter) bands.
 It is rated to tune for a resistive impedance of between 20 and 150 ohms.
 The tuner should not be used for more than 30 seconds at a time, according to Kenwood, and three unsuccessful attempts indicate that the tuner is not compatible with a given antenna system, on a given band.
 The tuner sits in the right hand side of the transceiver, and is standard on the TS-440SAT, and on option on the TS-440, and the TS-440S.
 I eventually bit the bullet, and got myself an external manual antenna tuner to compliment my auto tuner.
+These days, I use the external tuner for the band, and then occasionally fine tune with the built in unit.

 The manual tuner I picked up, is a Kenwood AT-200.
 This model was designed to accompany the older, TS-520 transceiver.
 The styling is close enough to mach that of my TS-440 nicely.
 The tuner has connections for three antennas, including a wire.
 There is also a connection for a dummy load.
 In addition to it's tuner, and SWR meter, the T-200 can be used as a power meter.
 It will tune through all of the bands from 160 meters, up to 10 meters.
 Besides the tuning knobs, there are selector switches for band preselection, as well as for selection of the antenna.
 The meter is switchable for a maximum power reading of 20 or 200 watts.